|Attention Students: Please visit the University’s Coronavirus Resources and Updates page and to read and contribute to the FAQs page.|

 Career, Mentoring, and Professional Development Center

-The Career, Mentoring, and Professional Development Center (CMPDC) supports all Ship students, faculty, staff, families, employers and organizations, and alumni up to one year after graduation.
+The Career, Mentoring, and Professional Development Center (CMPDC) supports all Ship students, faculty, staff, families, employers and organizations, and alumni.
 Its services go far beyond just helping you find a job.
 The CMPDC also helps you with resumes, cover letters, applications, portfolios, the interview process, professionalism, and more.
 The center also holds workshops and career fairs throughout the year.

 Completing an internship provides excellent hands-on experience, boosts your resume, allows you to network with professionals and may even lead to a job.
 Internships are highly recommended for all students and some programs of study even require them.
 If you have interest in or questions about obtaining an internship, you should reach out to an internship coordinator in your department.
 Internships are centralized and coordinated within each of Ship’s three colleges.

 - College of Arts and Sciences Internship Information

 - College of Education and Human Services Internship Information

 - John L. Grove College of Business Internship Information

 Shippensburg University has many job opportunities for students on campus.